UCLALibrary/research-tips/_workshops/2019-12-02-research-logistics.markdown

     - renee-romero
     - doug-worsham
 thumbnail: /assets/workshops/thumbnails/ResearchLogisticsThumbnail.png
+#
+# LEARNING OUTCOMES
+# List all the learning outcomes for the resource.
+#
+learning-outcomes:
+    - Identify benefits of faculty- and student-led research projects
+    - Identify differences between SRP 99 and Departmental 195-199
 description: "Before getting started with research, it's important to know the difference between faculty- and student-led projects, as well as how to earn course credit for your research."
 category: Entering Research Workshops
 ---